Latest Coronavirus Trends for Publishers

-Boston Globe Media, the parent company of the Boston Globe and Boston.com and many other publications, is offering 6 months subscription for just $1.
+Boston Globe Media, the parent company of the Boston Globe and Boston.com, and many other publications are offering 6 months subscription for just $1.
 Within the last 10 weeks, the publisher’s subscriptions have grown by 35%.
 The reason behind offering the subscription at such a low price is the customer lifetime value.

 Creating Coronavirus Newsletters: